 Though Auto-Owners matches many of the most popular discounts and coverage options, it does not offer many unique choices.
-If you have special coverage needs or might be able to find a great discount elsewhere—like if you're in the military— it may be worth it to shop around before committing to Auto-Owners Insurance.
+If you have special coverage needs or might be able to find a great discount elsewhere — like if you're in the military and can purchase from USAA — it may be worth it to shop around before committing to Auto-Owners Insurance.

-Auto-Owners' car insurance is a great choice for customers who want great rates and exceptional customer service and aren't as concerned about extras, such as the ability to do everything online or lots of coverage add-ons.
+Bottom line: Auto-Owners car insurance is a great choice for customers who want great rates and exceptional customer service and don't feel the need to do everything online.

-Auto-Owners also offers most of the standard customer service options that are available from major insurers, including online billing and account access, a mobile app, and 24-hour claims service (there is a 24-hour hotline for when your agent is unavailable).
+Auto-Owners also offers most of the standard customer service options that are available from major insurers, including online billing and account access, a mobile app and 24-hour roadside assistance.

 - Lost or damaged cell phones